For more advice on fun stuff to do with your kids, from ridiculously overqualified experts, check out the rest of our 940 Weekends.

 Every Kid Wants To Beat Their Dad At Video Games

 Once you find that family fun center (with or without beer) go spend some quality father/kid bonding time by shit-talking their gaming abilities.
 Look for anything head-to-head (Street Fighter, Mortal Kombat, NBA Jam, etc.) and watch as they get supreme satisfaction out of button mashing.
 “It’s easy for a kid to find enjoyment trying to beat their mom or dad,” says Mitchell.

 Have Them Take The Wheel Of A Driving Game

 So they’re getting frustrated trying to pull off “fatality” combos or learning the nuances of a trackball.
 Mitchell says to find a driving game.
 Bonus if it’s one with a seat and some force-feedback in the wheel.
 “It’s so simplistic — you push on the gas and steer.
 Anybody can relate to that.”
 Well, anybody who isn’t a native New Yorker.

-Tell Them That Their Games Are For Babies
+Tell Kids That Their Video Games Are For Babies

 It sounds counterintuitive, but Mitchell says the more elaborate the video game, the easier it is to play.
 Modern games with complex narratives that take days to finish are nothing compared to arcade or pinball games for one simple fact: They keep going.